Complex Saddles of Charged-AdS Gravitational partition function: Charged AdS Schwarzschild black hole

 Note that the presence of a real and positive $r_+$ automatically ensures another real and positive root ($r_-$, inner horizon).
 This is a consequence of Descartes' rule of signs that constrains $f(r)=0$ to have either two or zero real and positive roots.
-For a generic black hole geometry, to have a non-singular horizon and avoid the presence of {\it naked singular} geometries in the path integral, one requires
+For a generic black hole geometry, to have a non-singular horizon and avoid the presence of {\it naked singular} geometries in the partition function, one requires

 to be satisfied by a real positive $r_{+}$.
+The inequality in eq. (\ref{eq:no_naked_singularity}) saturates when both the horizons coincide and one gets extremal black hole, see fig (\ref{fig:region_of_integration}).
+The inequality ensures the positivity of $\beta$ at the horizon ($r_+$) and also put a bound on the mass ($\mu\geq \mu_e$), where $\mu_e$ is the mass of extremal black hole.
+In supersymmetric theories, one also gets a bound on the mass which is $\mu\geq 2q$, with $\mu=2q$ is a BPS state \cite{London:1995ib,Chamblin:1999tk}.
+Now, since $\mu_e>2q$ for finite $l$, extremal solution is always non-supersymmetric.
+When $\mu=2q$ (supersymmetric solution), one gets from eq. (\ref{eq:mu_def})

-The inequality in eq. (\ref{eq:no_naked_singularity}) also ensures the positivity of $\beta$ at the horizon, see fig (\ref{fig:region_of_integration}).
-We point out that violating eq. \ref{eq:no_naked_singularity} will immediately give a naked singular geometry; however, satisfying it doesn't guarantee the absence of a naked singularity.
-For instance, a negative saddle or a generic complex saddle can satisfy the condition (\ref{eq:no_naked_singularity}).
+Clearly, eq. (\ref{eq:susy_solution}) has no real $r_+$ solutions for real $q$ and hence will describe a naked singularity \cite{Chamblin:1999tk}.
+Such solutions will also violate the inequality, \ref{eq:no_naked_singularity}.
+We point out that all solutions violating eq. \ref{eq:no_naked_singularity} will correspond to a naked singular geometry; however, satisfying it doesn't always guarantee the absence of a naked singularity.
+For instance, real negative saddles will satisfy the condition (\ref{eq:no_naked_singularity}).
 However, they all correspond to a naked singularity, which is in conflict with the cosmic censorship.
-We will address this issue more systematically by investigating such {\it naked singular} geometries that appear as dominant saddle geometries of the gravitational path integral in the semiclassical limit.
+We will address this issue more systematically by investigating the {\it relevance} of such geometries that appear as dominant saddle geometries of the gravitational partition function in the semiclassical limit.

 We analyze the partition function for the charged case in two different settings.
 The first corresponds to fixing the inverse temperature $\beta$ and the electrostatic potential $\Phi$ at spatial infinity, known as the grand canonical ensemble.
-The other case is where a fixed charge of the spacetime and asymptotically fixes the temperature, known as the canonical ensemble.
+The other case is where a fixed charge ($Q)$ and $\bt$ asymptotically, known as the canonical ensemble.